isc-projects/kea/doc/sphinx/arm/config.rst

 of this guide will showcase only the subset of parameters appropriate for a given context.
 For example, when discussing the IPv6 subnets configuration in DHCPv6, only subnet6 parameters will be mentioned.
-It is implied that the remaining elements (the global map that holds Dhcp6 and Logging) are present, but they are omitted for clarity.
+It is implied that the remaining elements (the global map that holds Dhcp6) are present, but they are omitted for clarity.
 Usually, locations where extra parameters may appear are denoted by an ellipsis (...).